-How to Pick the Right Pot for Your Plant
+How to Pick the Best Kind of Pot for Your Plant

 Garden containers can be measured in either inches or gallons.
 (Inches refer to the pot diameter, or the distance across the top of the container.)
 Use the guide below to help pick the right size pot for each plant.